-Veterans - The CDBG Subcommittee recommended funding the land acquisition for the Veterans Square project.
-Veterans Square consists of 28 one-bedroom units and 2 two-bedroom units.
-The affordable housing development project will be 100% affordable with the exception of one unrestricted manager's unit.
+Veterans - CDBG funds will be allocated for the land acquisition for the Veterans Square project which consists of 28 one-bedroom units and 2 two-bedroom units.
+This project will be 100% affordable except for one unrestricted manager's unit.
 Rents will range from 30% Area Median Income (AMI) to 50% AMI.
 The ground floor will consist of an on-site management office, 30 parking spaces, 18 bicycle parking spaces, a landscaped courtyard, and a community room for residents.
-Services for residents will be offered by Shelter, Inc., an established supportive services provider in the region.

-The Housing Authority administers 160 Veteran Affairs Supportive Housing (VASH) vouchers and has agreed to provide a loan for up to \$947,000 for the financing of Veterans Square through Resolution No. 15-288 dated June 15, 2015.
+Services for residents will be offered by Shelter, Inc. The Housing Authority administers 160 Veteran Affairs Supportive Housing (VASH) vouchers and will provide a loan for \$947,000 to Veterans Square while the developer continues to seek additional funding.